 The lab started in 2012 with a vision to develop innovative therapeutic technologies which are translatable to clinic.
-Since then, the lab has been performing dynamic research in the multi-/inter-disciplinary fields of identification of novel targets in fibrotic and inflammatory microenvironment, peptide therapeutics, targeted drug delivery, nanomedicine and biology (fibrosis and cancer).
+Since then, the lab has been performing dynamic research in the multi-/inter-disciplinary fields of identification of novel targets in fibrotic and inflammatory microenvironment, peptide therapeutics, targeted drug delivery, nanomedicine and biology for fibrosis and cancer.
 In recent years, the significance of fibrosis in cancer has been highlighted in driving the tumor progression and metastasis.
 The crosstalk between tumor cells and stromal cells such as cancer-associated fibroblasts (CAFs) and tumor-associated macrophages (TAMs) as well as extracellular matrix (ECM) is essential to maintain and stimulate the tumor growth and progression.
 The lab is, on the one hand, uncovering the underlying biology of tumor stroma interaction, while on the other hand, developing innovative technologies to target specific tumor stromal cells to inhibit their pro-tumorigenic effects and thereby improve the efficacy of anti-cancer therapies.
 The lab has the following major research themes:

-1. Identifying Novel Targets in the Tumor Microenvironment
+I. Identifying Novel Targets in the Tumor Microenvironment

-2. Peptide Technologies and Nanotechnologies to modulate the Tumor Microenvironment
+II.
+Peptide Technologies and Nanotechnologies to modulate the Tumor Microenvironment

 Targeted nanomedicine to deliver therapeutic molecules (e.g. microRNA delivery, protein and peptide delivery) to specific cells within the tumor microenvironment to treat cancer.
 We have recently developed technologies to deliver anti-miRNA (Schnittert et al 2017) and peptide hormone (Mardhian et al 2018) using nanoparticles.